Philippine capital warned as strong typhoon approaches

 Local governments have told thousands of people to evacuate vulnerable areas such as coastal communities.
 The worst conditions are forecast for southeastern provinces on Luzon, the most populous island in the archipelago.

-Philippine forecasters say Typhoon Kammuri (also called Tisoy) has maximum sustained winds of 150 kph (93 mph) near the center and gusts up to 185 kph (115 mph) around midday Monday.
+Philippine forecasters say Typhoon Kammuri (also called Tisoy) has maximum sustained winds of 150 kph (93 mph) near the center and gusts up to 185 kph (115 mph) at midafternoon Monday.

-The Philippine Atmospheric, Geophysical and Astronomical Services Administration warned of potential damage to homes, flooding and landslides in at-risk areas.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration warned of potentially severe flooding for Albay province, Samar and Leyte islands.
 For the metropolitan Manila region in western Luzon, intense rainfall was possible into Wednesday.

+Some events during the Southeast Asian Games being hosted in the Philippines have been rescheduled and postponed for safety reasons.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.